-One of the most prominent triggers for drug abuse and addiction is unresolved trauma.
+One of the most prominent triggers for drug use and addiction is unresolved trauma.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), as the number of traumatic events experienced during childhood increases, the risk for addiction, alcoholism, depression and suicide attempts also increase.
 Recognizetrauma.org explains that people who have experienced trauma are:

 - 15 times more likely to attempt suicide

 - 4 times more likely to develop alcoholism

 - 4 times more likely to inject drugs

 - 3 times more likely to experience depression